Ivystrode/RNET/data_management/readme.md

 ## Data stuff

-Collecting and managing data:
+- Collect data (acquire imagesets, scan reports)
-- Collection of data to be used for system features (ie object recognition models)
+- Use imagesets to train detection models
-- Management of data collected by the system (ie detected device data)
+- Sort scan reports for device tracking

-Collected data will be stored in a "media" directory that will not be necessary to include in the git repository
+Datasets are ignored by git for obvious reasons!!